fp-cybrilla/fp-cybrilla.github.io/content/payments/managing-eNACH.md

 ```

 Upon initiating the [FPDocs, Authorize eNACH/UPI-Autopay mandate](https://fintechprimitives.com/docs/api/#authorize-a-mandate-enach), you will receive a `token_url` in the response.
 This `token_url` redirects the investor to their respective bank's netbanking page or UPI app to authorize the mandate.
 The approval of the mandate is typically immediate, with the authorization transaction successfully confirming the investor's consent.
 In rare cases, the approval process may take up to T+1 days for completion.

-For UPI Autopay, Rs.
-10 will be deducted from the investor bank account while authorising the mandate and will be refunded within 3-5 bank working days.
+For UPI Autopay, Razorpay deducts ₹10 and Billdesk deducts ₹1 from the investor's bank account during mandate authorization and will be refunded within 3-5 bank working days.

 > Note: BSE requires a gap of atleast one minute between Mandate creation and authorisation.